Software Integration Guide - Sona TI351

 make defconfig-sona_ti

-make This is handled automatically by the Ezurio Yocto layer for those using the Yocto build system.
+This is handled automatically by the Ezurio Yocto layer and Buildroot br2-external tree for those using these build systems.

 The backports build process will produce the following binaries that are needed to support the Wi-Fi subsystem on the Sona TI351 radio: